dotahook/dotahook.github.io/_posts/2015-08-11-whatToExpectFrom6.85.markdown

 - Thirst (E) is no longer global.
 Now only affects Bloodseeker if enemy heroes within a radius of 3000 are injured
 - Rupture (R) duration now scales from 10/12/14 seconds

 I don’t think Bloodseeker is OP by any means, but Thirst needs to be dampened to make him a little less of a nuisance in the early game.
-Rupture can stand to be a little shorter at level 6, too
+Rupture can stand to be a little shorter at level 6, too.

+Our always popular Bloodseeker guide is [here](https://dotahook.com/guides?hero=bloodseeker)

 ###Chaos Knight
 - Phantasm (R) cooldown reduced from 140 to 140/130/120